 Have you recently been considering selling your business?
 What about looking for new investors or buyers?
 Are you applying for an SBA business loan?
 You've likely heard of business valuation and its vital role in determining your company's economic worth.
 No matter your reasoning for performing a small business valuation, it's essential to account for the various methods business owners utilize to value a company based on its size and underlying valuation purpose.
 Many small business owners decide to work with a professional appraiser or business valuation expert.
 However, it's incredibly beneficial for your company's future to understand the business valuation process and popular methods used by small business owners around the country.

-So, What Is Business Valuation?
+What Is A Business Valuation?

 - Equipment worth